 Hythloday begins by discussing the geography and history of Utopia, each of which proves perfect for nurturing an ideal society.
 Utopia occupies an island that is as isolated as it wants to be; the Utopians interact with the rest of the world on their terms.
 Utopia needs no real external resources, is well defended against any sort of attack, is fruitful enough to carry on a surplus in trade, and allows for easy transport of goods and people within its own territory.
 With the story of General Utopus the ideal geography is given a source: the island was built, cut off from the mainland thousands of years ago.
 General Utopus conquered the territory and installed in a single historical moment the roots of the present-day Utopian society.
 Utopia, then, did not develop in a way comparable to any other state in the history of mankind.
 Its geography and history can only be described as ideal.
 Implicit in the recognition that an ideal society can only emerge out of ideal circumstances is More's criticism that Hythloday's "ivory-tower theorizing" cannot have any effect in a world that, by its very nature, is not ideal.
 The ideal society of Utopia is not presented by Thomas More as a real possibility for other nations to mimic.
 Thomas More admits as much by describing Utopia only within a fictional frame.
 Utopia may be ideal, but in the very structure of Utopia is the understanding that the ideal can never be attained and instead can only be used as a measuring stick.

 The description of the cities introduces a general fact of Utopian life: homogeneity.
 Everything in Utopia is as similar as it possibly can be.
 According to Hythloday the cities are almost indistinguishable from each other.
 They have virtually the same populations, architecture, layouts, and customs.
-It is interesting to note how this theme of sameness is seized upon by both Utopian and Dystopian works of literature (e.g., ##1984## or ##Brave New World##).
-The former sees in homogeneity an end to injustice while the latter sees an end to creativity, self-expression, and the autonomy of the individual.
-It is interesting, also, though as a tangent to Utopia rather than a theme dealt with by the book, that More imagines a rational community as being a homogenous community.
-Such a conception necessarily posits that all rational thought leads in the same direction, toward the same eternal truths.
+It is interesting to note how this theme of sameness is seized upon by both Utopian and Dystopian works of literature.
+For instance, Brave New World sees in homogeneity an end to injustice while 1984 sees an end to creativity, self-expression, and the autonomy of the individual.
+It is interesting, also—though as a tangent to Utopia rather than a theme dealt with directly by the book—that More imagines a rational community as being a homogenous community.
+Such a conception necessarily posits that all rational thought leads in the same direction—toward the same eternal truths.
 Further, it posits that in matters of social theory there are single, definite truths to be found.